 - After spitting the solution out, wash your mouth with lukewarm water.

-- Do it on a regular basis and in an empty stomach.
+- Do it regularly and on an empty stomach.

 - Take a tablespoon of turmeric powder.